MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-samples.md

   - TimeGenerated
   - Computer
   - AdditionalContext
-  - ExtendedColumn
+  - ExtendedColumn (defined in the transformation)
 - Applies a [transformation](../essentials/data-collection-transformations.md) to the incoming data to format the data for the target table.

 > [!IMPORTANT]
-> This sample doesn't include the `dataCollectionEndpointId` property since this is created automatically when the DCR is created.
+> This sample doesn't include the [`dataCollectionEndpointId`](../logs/logs-ingestion-api-overview.md#endpoint) property since this is created automatically when the DCR is created.
 You need the value of this property since it's the URL that the application will send data to.
 The DCR must have `kind:Direct` for this property to be created.
 See [Properties](../essentials/data-collection-rule-structure.md#properties) for more details.

 ```json
 {